Therapists in New York

 +9

 Hello.
 I’m a Licensed Mental Health Counselor (LMHC) and Certified Clinical Trauma Professional (CCTP).
-I specialize in helping people with anxiety disorders—including OCD, panic, social anxiety, constant worry, and body-focused repetitive behaviors (hair pulling and skin picking)—as well as depression, perfectionism, and burnout.
+I specialize in helping people with anxiety disorders—including OCD, panic, social anxiety, constant worry, and body-focused repetitive behaviors (hair pulling and skin picking)—as well as depression, perfectionism, and burnout. i also specialize in ADHD and use a structured program aimed at overcoming the challenges of those living with ADHD.
 My passion is walking beside you with empathy, curiosity, and collaboration so you feel seen, heard, and supported.
 My approach is structured but compassionate, drawing on CBT, ERP, and trauma-informed care to help you move toward growth and healing.
 I’m the author of Yesterday It Rained: An Illustrated Guide to Living with Anxiety and Quieting the Noise: A Visual Guide to Living with OCD.
 My insights have been featured in outlets such as Forbers, Healthline and Newsweek.

 VirtualAvailable